dyka3773/obsidian-notes/Tech notes/Software Terminology/Web Dev Terminology/API/SOAP/SOAP.md

 ## Top-Down & Bottom-Up

-There are two ways of building SOAP [[web services]].
+There are two ways of building SOAP [[Web Services]].
 We can go with a top-down approach or a bottom-up approach.

 In a top-down (contract-first) approach, a [[WSDL]] document is created, and the necessary [[metaclasses]] are generated from the [[WSDL]].
 In a bottom-up (contract-last) approach, the [[metaclasses]] are written, and the [[WSDL]] is generated from them.